KPRC-TV – Channel 2

 5. Listen to radio stations KIKK, KTRH, KILT, and TV Station KTRK, local Network affiliated TV station, for announcements concerning the dismissal or cancellation of school or the time when classes will be resumed if such dismissal or cancellation becomes necessary.
 You can also listen to the local radio station, 1650 AM

-Hot Weather Practice provided by the FHS Sports Medicine Department.
+Practice Guidelines for Hot Weather, Ozone Warning and Lightning provided by the FHS Sports Medicine Department.